 "With great fortitude and strength [sweet fennel essential oil] brings the light of solution into the shadows of difficulty," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
 She says the emotional benefits of fennel (Foeniculm vulgare) are to encourage enlivenment, motivation, clarity, perseverance, reliability, and assertiveness.

 Fennel comes in two varieties: Sweet (Foeniculum vulgare var. dulce) and bitter (Foeniculum vulgare var. dulce).
 Most commonly used in aromatherapy is sweet fennel, which is the focus of this profile.

 Is fennel essential oil safe to use during pregnancy?
 No, and do not use while breastfeeding.

 Is fennel safe for children?
 Avoid use with children under five years of age, according to Essential Oil Safety, 2nd Ed.

 Cautions: Do not use fennel if you have endometriosis or estrogen-dependent cancer or epilepsy.

 Aromatherapy: A Complete Guide to the Healing Art: In skin care sweet fennel encourages cell repair and refines all complexion types, especially mature skin.
 The essential oil is stimulating and revitalizing, increases self-motivation, and enlivens the personality.

-The Complete Book of Essential Oils and Aromatherapy: You can use sweet fennel for digestive orders, colic, indigestion, flatulence, nausea, constipation, cramps and other menstrual problems, menopause symptoms, cellulite, fluid retention, heavy legs, and respiratory conditions.
+The Complete Book of Essential Oils and Aromatherapy: Uses for fennel essential oil include digestive orders, colic, indigestion, flatulence, nausea, constipation, cramps and other menstrual problems, menopause symptoms, cellulite, fluid retention, heavy legs, and respiratory conditions.

 375 Essential Oils and Hydrosols: Fennel is indicated for all types of digestive and intestinal disorders and all types of menstrual problems.